AlphaGenes/AlphaPeel/docs/source/contribute.rst

 because this last command will add all changes files to your commit, including temporary files that might not belong in the repository.
 Are you aware of `.gitignore file <https://git-scm.com/docs/gitignore>`_?

-In the ``git add`` line above, don't use ``git add .`` because this last command will add all changes files to your commit, including temporary files that might not belong in the repository.
-Are you aware of `<https://git-scm.com/docs/gitignore>`_?

 .. _documentation-changes: